Q. What does NACEE stand for?

 Personal Counseling provides intervention and assistance with personal problems and decisions.

-Academic Advising assists students with making educational plans, selecting appropriate courses, meeting academic requirements, and planning for further education.
+Academic Advising/ Coaching assists students with making educational plans, selecting appropriate courses, meeting academic requirements, and planning for further education.

 Career Awareness Activities include field trips, special lectures, and workshops to increase students’ knowledge of various career opportunities.